What You Need to Know About Tumor Testing

 What treatment is available?

-There are currently FDA-approved lung cancer treatments for tumors showing characteristics of mutations in EGFR, ALK and ROS-1.
+There are currently FDA-approved lung cancer treatments for tumors showing characteristics of mutations in EGFR, ALK, ROS-1 and BRAF V600E.
 These treatments are often called "targeted therapy", because they directly target what is causing the tumor to grow.
 There are also treatments available for patients with EGFR and ALK whose tumors have not responded to the first treatment given.
 If you do not test positive for these mutations, traditional chemotherapy may be recommended instead of a targeted therapy.
 Surgery or radiation may also be recommended.
 It may also be appropriate to enroll in a clinical trial looking at treatments for a number of other markers.
 There are also approved first- and second-line immunotherapy treatments.
 Some of these treatments require you to test positive for PD-L1.

 Who is most likely to benefit from tumor testing?